I had a prospect ask me if I would be willing and able to post on social media for his company. They wanted three posts per week on Facebook.

 But if you want your marketing to work, and you want long-term, sustained success, a resolution won’t cut it.
 You need a strategic plan.

 You need to set realistic goals.
-You need to understand your target audience.
-You need to do some research.
-You need to work on your message.
-You need to know what to measure and how to measure it.
-You might need to do some testing.
+Understand your target audience.
+Do some research.
+Work on your message.
+Know what to measure and how to measure it.

 Hate to be a wet blanket, but marketing is hard.
 That’s a big reason why most businesses fail.
 It’s not because of poor products and services.
 It’s because of poor planning, especially with marketing.